MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 :::image type="content" source="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png" alt-text="Screenshot of the Microsoft Purview hub." lightbox="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png":::

 >[!NOTE]
-> Currently, in order to access the Purview hub you need to be at least a Power BI administrator.
+> Currently, you need a Power BI administrator role or higher to access the Purview hub you.

 For more information about the Fabric/Purview integration, see [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md).